 (3) As soon as practicable after deciding the application or determination, the chief executive must give the parties to the application or determination written notice of the decision and the reasons for it.

-[Regulation 53 amended in Gazette 27 Jan 2016 p.
+[Regulation 53 amended: Gazette 27 Jan 2016 p.
 223-4.]

 54. Appeals